LogtalkDotOrg/logtalk3/tools/lgtunit/NOTES.md

 	quick_check(Template, Options).
 	quick_check(Template).

+The `quick_check/3` predicate returns results in reified form:

+- `passed`,
-The `quick_check/3` predicate returns results in reified form (either `passed` or `failed(Goal)` with Goal being the random test that failed).
+- `failed(Goal)` with Goal being the random test that failed
+- `error(Error, Template)`

 The other two predicates print the test results.
 The template can be a `::/2`, `<</2`, or `:/2` qualified callable term.
 When the template is an unqualified callable term, it will be used to construct a goal to be called in the context of the *sender* using the `<</2` debugging control construct.
 A simple example by passing an incorrect template:

 	| ?- lgtunit::quick_check(random::random(-negative_float)).
 	*       quick check test failure: